sacredneobi/forEliftech/readme.md

   - **Average completion time**
   - **Number of completions per day/week/month** (line/bar chart)
   - **Pie chart** for question response distribution

-## ❗ Unfinished Feature

-The following feature has **not** been implemented:

-- **Questionnaire Builder Page:** `Image` question type allowing users to upload images for this question during questionnaire completion.
+  - **Select image in create question and send image in run quiz** question type allowing users to upload images for this question during questionnaire completion.

 ## 🛠 Technologies Used